itk-dev/openid-connect-bundle/README.md

 It is not necessary to add a prefix to the bundle routes, but in case you want e.g. another `/login` route, it makes distinguishing between them easier.
+To begin the authorization flow you will need to redirect to `/openidconnect/login`, if you used the `/openidconnect` prefix.

 ### Creating the authenticators